What is Castor Oil Overdose?

 - Castor oil forms an ingredient of several drugs that are used for antifungal therapy, immunosuppression, skin ulcer treatment, treatment of dry eyes and cancer therapy, and as laxatives

-- Castor Oil Overdose is the accidental or intentional intake of a product containing castor oil in dosage higher than prescribed/recommended values
+- Castor Oil Overdose is the accidental or intentional intake of a product containing castor oil in dosage higher than prescribed/recommended values.
+An overdose can occur from swallowing large quantities of castor oil

 - The condition is diagnosed based upon the clinical history, combination of signs and symptoms, and additional tests (that may include, in some cases, radiological studies and laboratory tests)